Coordinated Entry & Homeless Assistance

 Treasure Coast Homeless Services Council CoC FL-509 utilizes the coordinated assessment process for all individuals seeking housing assistance.
 The coordinated assessment process prioritizes the most vulnerable households for financial assistance.

-Emergency Services information and referrals are provided at any time.
+Emergency Services information and referrals are provided by 211:

 - Homeless individuals and families with children should call one of the HUB locations listed below to complete a coordinated entry assessment.

-- Individuals who are seeking homeless prevention services should contact our offices on the first and third Monday of the month.
+- Individuals who are seeking homeless prevention services should contact our offices on the second Tuesday of the month.

 NON-DISCRIMINATION AND EQUAL OPPORTUNITIES